EskilAl/Obsidian/IIKG1001 Cybersikkerhet/Assignment for group.md

 9. (2 points) Switch to the “server” VM.
 Show the private IP address of the “server” VM using the ip command.

+`use ip a`

 10. (2 points) Show the floating IP address of the “server” VM via the SkyHiGh dashboard.

+`point to floating ip adddress on the server`

 11. (2 points) Create a directory called “sftp” under the root directory on the “server” VM.

+`just go to the directory and do mkdir sftp`

 12. (4 points) Create a group called “sftpGroup” on the “server” VM using the groupadd command, and then show the TAs that the group is indeed created by searching the group name from the /etc/group file.

+`navigate to the etc file and find the group file.`

 13. (4 points) Make sure you stay on the “server ” VM now.
 Transfer the group ownership of the “/sftp” directory to group “sftpGroup” but keep the user owner the same.
 After that, show the TAs that the sftpGroup group indeed owns the “/sftp” directory by showing the long format of the “/sftp” directory.

+`sudo chown :sftpGroup /sftp`

 14. (4 points) Keep staying on the “server” VM.
 Create a user account called “John”, assign the “/sftp” directory to be his home directory, and assign “sftpGroup” to be John’s primary group.
 Please use only one command to finish this task.